What vitamins and minerals do I need?

 Recently there have been worries that taking calcium supplements (but not vitamin D) might have a negative effect on heart health.
 This seems to apply only to calcium tablets, not calcium from food.
 Increase the calcium you get from your food or talk to your doctor or a dietitian if you're worried.

-Your body needs vitamin D to absorb and process calcium, and there’s some evidence that arthritis progresses more quickly in people who don’t have enough vitamin D. It’s not naturally present in many foods, although oily fish is a good source.
+Your body needs vitamin D to absorb and process calcium.
+It's not naturally present in many foods, although oily fish is a good source.

 Vitamin D is sometimes called the sunshine vitamin because your body produces it when your skin is exposed to sunlight.
 Where possible, going outside and exposing your arms and face to sunlight is the best way to get vitamin D. From June to August just 15 minutes a day is generally enough.
 Don’t allow your skin to go red and take care not to burn, particularly in strong sunshine and if you have fair or sensitive skin.
 Dark skin needs more exposure, and more exposure is needed in winter.